theseyan/turboquant-zig/README.md

 }
 ```

 This avoids recomputing the query rotation and QJL projection for every stored vector.
-It is the intended path for RAG candidate scoring, LMDB/RocksDB-backed scans, and reranking batches returned by another index.
+It is the intended path for RAG candidate scoring, and reranking batches returned by another index.
 The regular `dot` API remains useful for scoring a single compressed vector.

 Benchmark support: